jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

 (2) No society or branch shall first be registered under this Part unless it consists of at least 7 adults.
 (3) No society or branch shall be registered under this Act which contracts with any person for the assurance of a gross sum or of an annuity in excess of the limits specified in section 42.
 (3A) Subsection (3) does not apply to a licensed insurer.
+(3B) No society or branch may be registered under this Part unless it has at least 1 officer who lives in— (a) New Zealand; or
+  (b) an enforcement country (within the meaning of section 2(1) of the Companies Act 1993) and is a director or an officer of a body corporate that is incorporated in an enforcement country.
 (4) In the case of specially authorised societies and their registered branches (if any) established pursuant to subsection (1)﻿(d)—
   (a) the rules shall bind the society or registered branch and its members, and all persons claiming through them respectively, to the same extent as if each member had subscribed his name and (where appropriate) affixed his seal, and there were in such rules a covenant on the part of himself, his executors and administrators, to conform to such rules subject to the provisions of this Act:
   (b) all money payable by a member to the society or to a registered branch shall be deemed to be a debt due from such member to the society or registered branch, and shall be recoverable as such.